 I Will Make a Budget and Stick to It

 You may recognize this from my Real Estate Resolutions post, but it bears repeating.
 Budgets exist for a reason and there’s no point in making one unless you’re going to stick to it.
 Renovations can be exciting and it can be tempting to add things on throughout the process, but all it takes is one unexpected reno surprise to throw your budget completely out of whack.
 That’s why it’s really important that you make a realistic budget before you start, so that you can minimize the chances of going over budget.
 Be honest with yourself about the final result you’re looking for and don’t budget for the cheapest option if you think you’ll be tempted to upgrade later on in the process.
+When it comes to renovation tips, this one is the most important.

 I Will Include a Contingency